loftwah/brandsync/design.md

 11. When the user initiates image synchronization through the UI, the request is sent to the Image Synchronization Service.
 12. The Image Synchronization Service retrieves the user's connected platforms and image details from the database.
 13. The Image Synchronization Service sends a synchronization request to the API Integration Service.
-14. The API Integration Service authenticates with each supported platform (Twitter, Instagram, Facebook) and updates the user's profile image using the respective platform's API.
+14. The API Integration Service authenticates with each supported platform (Twitter/X, Instagram, Facebook) and updates the user's profile image using the respective platform's API.
 15. Each platform confirms the image update, and the API Integration Service receives the confirmation.
 16. The API Integration Service sends the synchronization result back to the Image Synchronization Service.
 17. The Image Synchronization Service updates the synchronization status in the database and logs the synchronization event using the Analytics Service.